-Plumbers install water pipes behind walls and under concrete, mostly for the benefit of the homeowner.
-After all, who wants to be tripping over and running into exposed pipes all day.
+Plumbers install water pipes behind walls and under concrete, mainly for the homeowner’s benefit.
+After all, who wants to be tripping over and running into exposed pipes all day?

 However, when it comes to spotting leaks in your plumbing, this setup is less than ideal.
-More often than not, you won’t even realize you have a leak until you’re ankle-deep in water!
+More often than not, you won’t even realize you leak until you’re ankle-deep in the water!

-If you want to avoid flooding, water damage, and all of the issues that come along with leaky pipes, all you need to do is look out for these few signs.
+If you want to avoid flooding, water damage, and all of the issues with leaky pipes, you need to look out for these few signs.

 An Increase In Your Water Bill

 There aren’t always visible traces of a water leak, but there’s always one place where you’ll find evidence of a leak; your water bill.
 Even small leaks often waste tens of gallons of water a day.
-Over the course of a month, the water wasted because of a small leak will add up and create a noticeable increase in water spending.
-If you have multiple or large leaks, this change will be all the more noticeable.
+So over a month, the water wasted because of a small leak will add up and create a noticeable increase in water spending.
+This change will be all the more noticeable if you have multiple or large leaks.

 If a leak is seeping into building materials, you’re sure to see wet spots develop.
 They’ll start small but soon grow to saturate the area around the leak.

-If you find a wet spot in your home that won’t dry no matter what you do, then chances are good you have a leak in your pipes.
-Take care of these leaks quickly, or you’ll have a larger issue on your hands, namely mold!
+If you find a wet spot in your home that won’t dry no matter what you do, chances are good you have a leak in your pipes.
+Take care of these leaks quickly, or you’ll have a more significant issue on your hands, namely mold!